 Here you can select a microflow that is automatically executed when a shutdown command has been given, just before the application shuts down.

-Select a microflow which reports on the health status of a running application.
-When this microflow returns an empty String, the application is healthy, otherwise the String represents an explanation why the application is not healthy.
+The result of each check is returned as a string, which is displayed in the Developer Portal.
+When the microflow returns an empty string, the application is healthy; otherwise, the string presents an explanation of why the application is not healthy.